virtualagc/virtualagc/Tools/disassemblerAGC/README.md

     COMPTGO (basic) not found

 It's not terribly surprising that `COMPTGO` isn't found, since Manche45R2 does not in fact have a `COMPTGO`.
 As for `ABORT2`, Manche45R2 does indeed have that, but it differs from the one in Comanche 55.
 So it's a good thing it isn't found.

+Another thing which can cause a problem when using the default settings is that &mdash; depending on the `--min` setting used earlier with the specifyAGC.py program &mdash; it can happen the multiple subroutines end of with identical patterns.
+Or more commonly, one the patterns may be identical to the initial portion of the other.
+This can cause one of those subroutines to be matched as being located where the other subroutine actually resides, while the other subroutine isn't matched at all.
+One way to work around this is to instruct the disassembler to *skip* one or more matches for a subroutine.
+This is done using a command-line option like

+    --skip=PROGRAMLABEL

+which means to skip the first match found for `PROGRAMLABEL`.
+You can use as many of these `--skip` options as you like, even with the same program label.
+So if you used (say) two switches like the one above, it would skip the first two matches for `PROGRAMLABEL`.
+This sounds rather *ad hoc*, but in my experience so far it normally seems to come up when you have several nearly-identical subroutines that work on 3-dimensional axes, or for pitch, roll, and yaw.
+You'd expect that three such subroutines would remain in the identical order in all program versions.
+So you might expect to be able to use the `--skip` options in a relatively-consistent way across program versions as well.

+For example, I have been processing Comanche 55 with "specifyAGC.py --min=12", and I find that I need to use

+    disassemblerAGC.py --skip=IRIGY --skip=TORQUE --skip=TABYCOM --skip=ASMBLWY --skip=ATOPLEM ...

+if I expect it to find all of the defined program labels at the proper locations.

 Regarding erasable matches, they appear in this output as well, at the end of it, and appear similarly to those lines above.
 However, that is work in progress and there are some subtleties about it that I'm not yet prepared to discuss.